Documentation

 class LicenseManager {

-this.hardwareId = machineIdSync(true);
+constructor() { this.hardwareId = machineIdSync(true); }

-const response = await fetch(`${API_URL}/licenses/validate`, {
+const res = await fetch(`${API_URL}/licenses/activate`, {

 method: 'POST',